aditya04jain/draft_simulator/README.md

 # draft_simulator
-Using pandas to study outcomes of a 2-tier premier league-type system with a draft for promoted teams
+Using pandas to study outcomes of a 2-tier premier league-type system with a draft for promoted teams (ongoing project)